man3kin3ko/notes/Web Application Security/Server side/API/GraphQL.md

 Burp Extensions: GraphQL Raider

-GraphQL query should optionally includes the `query` operation type for reading operations or `mutation` for modifying operations and arbitrary query name.
+GraphQL query should optionally include the `query` operation type for reading operations or `mutation` for modifying operations and arbitrary query name.
 Mutations are always require input as an argument, meanwhile in queries it can be used to catch up a specific object instead of a group.

 Fingerprint:
 - Send `query{__typename}`  to receive `{"data": {"__typename": "query"}}`. `__typename` is a reserved query field which is used to get object type as a string.